The Blog Social

 Here’s the thing: Pinterest isn’t broken.
 Your Pinterest strategy is just outdated.

 The Pinterest marketing landscape shifted dramatically in 2024-2025, and if you’re still following advice from 2020, you’re wasting time on tactics that no longer work.
-The platform prioritized quality over quantity, rewarded consistent pinners over spammers, and made automation tools like BlogtoPin essential for sustainable growth.
+The platform prioritised quality over quantity, rewarded consistent pinners over spammers, and made automation tools like BlogtoPin essential for sustainable growth.

 This is the exact Pinterest marketing plan I use today to boost Pinterest traffic without sacrificing my sanity.